google/go-cloud/internal/docs/design.md

 package escape

 // Escape returns s, with all runes for which shouldEscape returns true
-// escaped to "__0xXXX__", where XXX is the hex representation of the rune
+// escaped to "__0xXXXX__", where XXXX is the hex representation of the rune
 // value.
 For example, " " would escape to "__0x20__".
 //
 // Non-UTF-8 strings will have their non-UTF-8 characters escaped to